mairml/DNA-Repeat-Reporter/README.md

 ==============Program Summary==============

-This script finds exacts directed and inverted nucleotide repeats in a input FASTA file.
+This script finds exact direct or inverted nucleotide repeats in a input FASTA file.
 The program then outputs two files: a repeat report, and a FASTA file containing repeat regions.

 The repeat report contains the following information:
 1. Size of the motif sequence